 - 3.1 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
 The law provides protection for workers who raise legitimate concerns about specified matters or "qualifying disclosures".
 A qualifying disclosure is one made in the public interest by a worker who has a reasonable belief that there are wrongdoing or dangers at work.
 This may include:

-- criminal activity;
+- 3.1.1 criminal activity;

-- miscarriages of justice;
+- 3.1.2 miscarriages of justice;

-- danger to health and safety;
+- 3.1.3 danger to health and safety;

-- damage to the environment;
+- 3.1.4 damage to the environment;

-- failure to comply with any legal or professional obligation or regulatory requirements;
+- 3.1.5 failure to comply with any legal or professional obligation or regulatory requirements;

-- bribery;
+- 3.1.6 bribery;

-- financial fraud or mismanagement;
+- 3.1.7 financial fraud or mismanagement;

-- negligence;
+- 3.1.8 negligence;

-- breach of our internal policies and procedures [including our Code of Conduct];

-- conduct likely to damage our reputation;

-- unauthorised disclosure of confidential information;

-- unethical behaviour - the deliberate concealment of any of the above matters. - 3.2 A whistle-blower is a person who raises a genuine concern relating to any of the above.
+- 3.1.9 breach of our internal policies and procedures including our Code of Conduct; - 3.1.10 conduct likely to damage our reputation or financial wellbeing; - 3.1.11 unauthorised disclosure of confidential information; - 3.1.12 unethical behaviour; and - 3.1.13 the deliberate concealment of any of the above matters. - 3.2 A whistleblower is a person who raises a genuine concern relating to any of the above.
 If you have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) you should report it under this policy. - 3.3 This policy should not be used for complaints relating to your own personal circumstances, such as the way you have been treated at work.
-In those cases, you should use the Grievance Procedure [or Anti-harassment and Bullying Policy as appropriate]. - 3.4 If you are uncertain whether something is within the scope of this policy you should seek advice from a member of the Trust's leadership team. - 2.5 If your concern is in relation to safeguarding and the welfare of students at the [school/academy], you should consider whether the matter is better raised under the [school/academy's] child protection policy and in accordance with the arrangements for reporting such concerns, ie via the designated safeguarding lead, although the principles set out in the is policy may still apply.
+In those cases, you should use the Grievance Procedure or Antiharassment and Bullying Policy as appropriate. - 3.4 If a complaint relates to your own personal circumstances but you also have wider concerns regarding one of the areas set out at 3.1 above (for example, a breach of our internal policies), you should discuss with a member of the school's leadership team which route is the most appropriate. - 3.5 If you are uncertain whether something is within the scope of this policy, you should seek advice from a member of the school's leadership team. - 3.6 If your concern is in relation to safeguarding and the welfare of students at the school, you should consider whether the matter is better raised under the school's child protection policy and in accordance with the arrangements for reporting such concerns, i.e. via the designated safeguarding lead, although the principles set out in the is policy may still apply.

-4. Raising a whistleblowing concern
+4 Raising a whistleblowing concern